AlexiaDucreay/Course-organizer/README.md

 # Course Organizer

-Course Organizer is an app that allows students to view their daily schedule and automates time based on their schedule to give the student a designated time slot to do a task.
+OrganizeMe is an app that allows students to view their daily schedule and automates time based on their schedule to give the student a designated time slot to do a task.

 ## Features